jjolano/openps3ftp/README.txt

 Note to developers:
 Do what you like with the source code - however when releasing something that makes use of this source code, I would appreciate the attribution.

+Compiling OpenPS3FTP:
+- `make dist` to create a cex-old and dex build and zip.
+- `make dist2` to additionally create a cex-new build (requires scetool).
+- The DATA_BUFFER can be tuned in defs.h.
+This directly affects performance.

 =============================
 GitHub (v3.0+): https://github.com/jjolano/openps3ftp